Vertical Aerospace Ltd.

 Vertical Aerospace is current working on how to scale up from making prototypes to designing and building a manufacturing line.
 The current plan is to focus on being an eVTOL manufacturing company and at this time they are not planning to operate an air taxi business.
 According to the company, "Vertical Aerospace is building technology to revolutionize how people fly, with the ultimate aim of making intercity air travel personal, on-demand and carbon free."

-- Piloting: Remote piloting.
-No autonomous avionics.
-It will not be piloted by a person.
-It does have a flight controller for stability.
+- Piloting: Remote piloting, no autonomous avionics.
+It will not be piloted by a person and does have a flight controller for stability.

 - Capacity: No passengers and no seats.
 There are no plans to fit the aircraft with seating.
 If fitted with seats, could hold one pilot and two passengers.